7 Essential Financial Skills for Young Adults

 None of us were born knowing how to handle our finances.
 It’s a skill that has we learn over time, often with mistakes — aka, learning opportunities — along the way.
 But there’s no reason young people have to learn all their financial lessons the hard way.
 Sending them out into the world with no financial foundation practically guarantees they will end up moving back in with parents or other relatives within a few months; and that’s not fun for anybody!
 Here are seven essential financial skills for young adults.

 Understanding how to plan and maintain a budget is a foundation of financial health at every age and one of the essential financial skills for young adults.
 A budget is simply a way to understand how much money you have coming in, going out and where it’s going.
 And budgeting is easier than ever thanks to a multitude of mobile apps that do all the work for you.

 While it’s doubtful most Millennials have ever written a paper check or kept a manual check registry, they still need to understand some banking basics, such as minimum balance requirements, what it means to be overdrawn, amounts of overdraft fees and service fees, as well as how to access all their account information.

 Understanding Wants vs Needs

-Ideally, this is something that’s been introduced before young people are out on their own for the first time.
+Ideally, this is something young people understand before they are out on their own for the first time.
 Like budgeting, it’s a simple concept, but not necessarily an easy one to master.
-At its most basic, needs are the things that allow us to sustain day-to-day life and the bills we have to pay.
+At its most basic, needs are the things that allow us to sustain day-to-day life.
 Everything else is a want, whether we think we need it or not.
 When money’s tight, wants have to wait.